-When you’re defining what you want to achieve is state those achievements in terms of SMART goals.
+When you’re defining what you want to achieve, state those achievements in terms of SMART goals.
 SMART stands for:

-Let’s take a quick look at each of these characteristics.
+Let’s take a look at each of these characteristics.

 Specific – A goal that is stated in clearly defined terms.
 For example, if you say your goal is to run, that’s not specific.
 If you say your goal is to run a 5k race, that’s specific.

-Measurable – A measurable goal is one you can evaluate and determine whether you achieved it or not.
+Measurable – A measurable goal is one you can evaluate to determine whether you achieved it or not.
 If your goal is to go for a short run, that’s not measurable.